In 2022, SUNY Albany's tuition was $7,070 a year for in-state students and $24,910 a year for out-of-state students.

 UAlbany has the same tuition for international students as for those from out of state.

-International students at SUNY Albany can expect to pay around $24,740 per year, before any scholarships or financial aid.
+International students at SUNY Albany can expect to pay around $24,910 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships.